Enabling optional features

 Note: The command assumes that the IBM Cloud Pak foundational services are installed in

 ibm-common-servicesnamespace.
-If IBM Cloud Pak for Integration installs foundational services in a different namespace, adjust the command.
+If your product installs foundational services in a different namespace, adjust the command.

 Make your changes to the YAML.